 Can you eat with chopsticks?
 Students will be engaged and have so much fun doing this survey activity which covers math skills and cultural study outcomes at the same time.

-This quick counting activity is ideal for morning work, math centers, substitutes or for homework.
+This quick counting activity is ideal for morning work, math centers, early finishers, and distance learning.
 Students count the Chinese objects and color the matching number.
 The cute pictures are perfect for the Chinese New Year.

 Chinese New Year Addition Bump Game

-This no prep activity is ideal for math centers.
-Children roll two die, add the numbers and place a counter on the result.
+This no-prep activity is ideal for math centers.
+Children roll a pair of dice, add the numbers and place a counter on the matching sum.
 But be careful!
 If another player rolls the same result they can bump you off.

 Chinese Dominoes Addition Activity